-You have to verify the song will not "hit" and overwrite the next song or the data after.
-If you want to locate your song in regular non-expanded ROM that is outside the song block, refer to the ROM map to verify this.
-All you have to do is add the song length to your song offset and verify that it is lower than the offset of the following data.
-If you are only replacing a song with The Prelude, check the song list.
-The songs are in the same order that they appear in the ROM.
-You need to consider the starting offset of the song following yours.
-I decided that we will replace "Another World of Beasts".
+You have to verify the song will not "hit" the next song or the data after.
+If you locate your song in regular non-expanded ROM but outside the songs block, refer to the ROM map to verify.
+All you have to do is add to your song offset the song length and verify it is lower than next data.
+If you only replace a song by The Prelude, check the song list.
+Song are in order that they appear in the ROM.
+You need to consider the song following yours.
+I decided we are replacing "Another World of Beast".